 Records also help determine the extent of the harm caused and can support the testimony of medical experts.

 Access to complete and accurate medical records is vital.
-Often, attorneys will work with specialists to interpret and highlight the most relevant information from these documents.
+Attorneys often collaborate with trained professionals to analyze and present the most critical information from these documents.

 Compensatory Damages in Medical Malpractice